Fujian: Demographics

 As of 1832, the province was described as having an estimated "population of fourteen millions."
+In 2021, Fujian's population was estimated to be 41.87 million, with an urbanization rate of 69.7%.

 Fujianese who are legally classified as Han Chinese make up 98% of the population.
-Various Min Chinese speakers make up the largest subgroups classified as Han Chinese in Fujian such as Hoklo people, Fuzhounese people, Putian people and Fuzhou Tanka.
+Various Min Chinese speakers make up the largest subgroups classified as Han Chinese in Fujian, such as Hoklo people, Fuzhounese people, Putian people and Fuzhou Tanka.

-Hakka, a Han Chinese people with their own distinct identity, live in the central and southwestern parts of Fujian.
-The She, scattered over mountainous regions in the north, is the largest minority ethnic group of the province.
+The Hakka, a Han Chinese people with their own distinct identity, live in the central and southwestern parts of Fujian.
+The She, an ethnic group scattered over mountainous regions in the north, is the largest minority ethnic group of the province.

-Many ethnic Chinese around the world, especially in Southeast Asia, trace their ancestries to the Fujianese branches of Hoklo people and Teochew people.
-Descendants of Southern Min speaking emigrants make up the predominant majority ethnic Chinese populations of Taiwan, Singapore, Australia, Brunei, Thailand, Indonesia and Philippines.
-While Eastern Min speaking people, especially Fuzhounese people, are one of the major sources of China immigrants in the United States, especially since the 1990s.
+Many ethnic Chinese around the world (especially in Southeast Asia) trace their ancestries to the Fujianese branches of the Hoklo and Teochew peoples.
+Descendants of Southern Min-speaking emigrants make up the majorities of ethnic-Chinese populations in Taiwan, Singapore, Australia, Brunei, Thailand, Indonesia, and Philippines.
+Eastern Min-speaking people (especially Fuzhounese people) are one of the major sources of Chinese immigrants to the United States since the 1990s.

 Religion

 The predominant religions in Fujian are Chinese folk religions, Taoist traditions, and Chinese Buddhism.
-According to surveys conducted in 2007 and 2009, 31.31% of the population believes and is involved in Chinese ancestral religion, while 3.5% of the population identifies as Christian.
-The reports did not give figures for other types of religion; 65.19% of the population may be either irreligious or involved in Chinese folk religion, Buddhism, Confucianism, Taoism, folk religious sects, and small minorities of Muslims.
+According to surveys conducted in 2007 and 2009, just over 30% of the population believes and is involved in Chinese ancestral religion; 3.5% of the population identifies as Christian.
+The reports did not give figures for other religions; 65.19% of the population may be irreligious or involved in Chinese folk religion, Buddhism, Confucianism, Taoism, Chinese salvationist religions, or Islam.
+Notably, Fujian is one of the only places in the world where Manichaeism may still be practiced.